 High wages facilitate increased oil palm farming.
 High wages also are the main driver of household consolidation and increasing efficiency of the economic system.
 (Fig. 4i)

 However, our analysis also revealed some important interactions between prices and wages.
 For rubber prices, high wages reverse the positive trend on our three main functions (consumption, biodiversity and carbon; Fig. 4c).
-For oil palm prices, the directions of effects is almost the same, however, the negative trade-off effects on biodiversity and carbon are weakend considerably.
+For oil palm prices, the directions of effects is almost the same, however, the negative trade-off effects on biodiversity and carbon are weakend considerably (Fig. 4f).

 From this we can conclude: Increased oil palm farming has negative effects on for carbon and biodiversity but positive impact on economic welfare, leading to an ecological-economic trade-off.
 Yet, the negative environmental effects of increased oil palm farming can be mitigated by increasing wages.
 To improve biodiversity, rubber should still be present in the system, but not combined with high wages.
-Thus, we suggest to give subsidies to rubber farmers in order to compensate for the higher wages that are needed for efficient oil palm farming.
+Thus, we suggest to give – to rubber farmers in order to compensate for the higher wages that are needed for efficient oil palm farming.

 Outlook